 From those humble beginnings, Valencia has become an innovative leader in higher education with a national reputation for teaching excellence.
 In December 2011 Valencia College won the inaugural Aspen Prize for Community College Excellence.
 In selecting Valencia as the best community college in America, Aspen officials noted that over half of the college’s full-time students graduate or transfer within three years of entering the school, a rate significantly higher than the national average (51 percent versus 39 percent).

-Valencia College operates six campuses and centers in Central Florida’s Orange and Osceola counties, offering credit and continuing education programs.
+Valencia College operates 10 locations in Central Florida’s Orange and Osceola counties, offering credit and continuing education programs.
 The college has more than 70,000 students and more than 80,000 students have earned degrees at Valencia since its founding.

 Armed with practical knowledge, Valencia's faculty and staff put their energies into a "learning-centered" philosophy that emphasizes individual student success.